evan-hyer/track-changes/conductor/tracks/soql_error_20251226/plan.md

     - Modify the return type/logic to accept `ChangedById`.
     - (If the service handles data formatting) ensure the output handles the ID gracefully or fetches the name in a separate step.
     - *Decision:* For this immediate bug fix, we will prioritize stopping the crash.
 We will fetch `ChangedById`.
 If the display service expects a name, we might pass the ID for now to ensure stability.
+- [x] Task: Verify and correct SourceMember field names
+    - Research confirms `RevisionNum` should be `RevisionCounter`.
+    - `ChangedBy` returns an ID, not a relationship object.
+    - Update code and interfaces to use `RevisionCounter` and handle `ChangedBy` as an ID.
 - [ ] Task: Conductor - User Manual Verification 'Implementation' (Protocol in workflow.md)

 ## Phase 3: Verification